Belgrade: Tourism

-Extreme sports are available, such as bungee jumping, water skiing, and paintballing.
-There are numerous tracks on the island, where it is possible to ride a bike, go for a walk, or go jogging.
+Belgrade is also known for tourist activities involving extreme sports such as bungee jumping, water skiing, and paintballing.
+There are numerous trails on the island, where it is possible to ride a bike, go for a walk, or go jogging.
 Apart from Ada, Belgrade has total of 16 islands on the rivers, many still unused.
 Among them, the Great War Island, at the confluence of Sava, stands out as an oasis of unshattered wildlife (especially birds).
 These areas, along with nearby Small War Island, are protected by the city's government as a nature preserve.
 There are 37 protected natural resources in the Belgrade urban area, among which eight are geo-heritage sites, i.e. Straževica profile, Mašin Majdan-Topčider, Profile at the Kalemegdan Fortress, Abandoned quarry in Barajevo, Karagača valley, Artesian well in Ovča, Kapela loess profile, and Lake in Sremčica.
 Other 29 places are biodiversity sites.

-Tourist income in 2016 amounted to nearly one billion euros; with a visit of almost a million registered tourists.
+Tourist income in 2016 amounted to nearly half a billion euros; with a visit of almost a million registered tourists.
 Of those, in 2019 more than 100,000 tourists arrived by 742 river cruisers.
 Average annual growth is between 13% and 14%.

 As of 2018, there are three officially designated camp grounds in Belgrade.
 The oldest one is located in Batajnica, along the Batajnica Road.
 Named "Dunav", it is one of the most visited campsites in the country.
-Second one is situated within the complex of the ethno-household "Zornić's House" in the village of Baćevac, while the third is located in Ripanj, on the slopes of the Avala mountain.
+The second one is situated within the complex of the ethno-household "Zornić's House" in the village of Baćevac, while the third is located in Ripanj, on the slopes of Avala mountain.
 In 2017 some 15,000 overnights were recorded in camps.

 Belgrade is a common stop on the Rivers Route, European cycling route known as "Danube Bike Trail" in Serbia as well as on the Sultans Trail, a long-distance hiking footpath between Vienna and Istanbul.